shekhargulati/52-technologies-in-2016/02-sbt/README.md

 }
 ```

-Now you can run the code from inside the `sbt` shell by first compiling the code using `compile` task and then running it using the `run` task as shown below.
+Now you can run the code from inside the `sbt` shell by first compiling the code using `compile` task and then running it using the `run` task as shown below:

 ```
 > compile